yalue/cudabrot/README.md

 Compile the program simply by running `make`.
 Run it by running `./cudabrot`.
 A summary of command-line arguments can be obtained by running `./cudabrot --help`.
 Running the program will produce a single grayscale image.
-Typically, a colored buddhabrot image is created by rendering several single- channel images with different parameters, then combining the results by assigning each single-channel image to a color in the output image.
+Typically, a colored Buddhabrot image is created by rendering several single- channel images with different parameters, then combining the results by assigning each single-channel image to a color in the output image.